Huracan-project/huracanpy/README.md

 A python package for working with various forms of feature tracking data

 ## Installation
-To install the package, you can use `pip`: `pip install --pre huracanpy`.
+To install the package, you can use `pip`: `pip install huracanpy`.

 This can fail with older python versions due to issues with installing cartopy through pip.
 If this happens, use conda to install cartopy first